 The Bachelor of Arts with a Major in Music

-The BA degree in music can normally be completed in four years.
-Its course requirements in music essentially just consist of the shared three-year core for all music degrees.
+The degree requirements in music for the BA degree can normally be completed in three years.
+These course requirements essentially just consist of the shared three-year core that is common to all three of our undergraduate music degrees.
 The degree has considerably more elective space than the BM, and it also requires a minor or a second major.
 This degree can be used to prepare students either for graduate study and a professional career in music, or for a wide variety of other kinds of educational and vocational paths.

 The BA degree in music offers options based on performance area, and also a declared emphasis performance or research.
 The BA with performance emphasis culminates with a recital and the BA with research emphasis culminates in the presentation of a final written research project.
 At the end of the fourth semester BA students, in consultation with their academic advisor and the student's applied area teacher, select either the performance or research emphasis.